 Are All Square Roots Irrational Numbers?
 Unveiling the Truth Behind Radicals

 The world of mathematics often presents us with fascinating paradoxes and seemingly simple statements that require deeper investigation.
 One such statement is the assertion that all square roots are irrational numbers.
-This article will delve into the intricacies of square roots, exploring the difference between rational and irrational numbers and ultimately examining whether the initial statement holds true.
-We will uncover the truth behind this common misconception, providing a clear and comprehensive understanding for all levels of mathematical proficiency.
+Here's the thing — this article will break down the intricacies of square roots, exploring the difference between rational and irrational numbers and ultimately examining whether the initial statement holds true.
+Because of that, we will uncover the truth behind this common misconception, providing a clear and comprehensive understanding for all levels of mathematical proficiency.
 Understanding square roots and their properties is crucial for mastering various mathematical concepts, from algebra to calculus.

 Understanding Rational and Irrational Numbers